Updated: June 23, 2022

 2. Types of blog posts

 We all appreciate some kind of predictability in our lives, but we also earn diversity, variability, and excitement.
 Can you imagine your blog posts looking all the same?
-I bet, no. And can you imagine yourself being productive, versatile, and passionate about your content, writing only about “how to sew a hat”, “how to sew a coat”, “how to sew gloves”?
+I bet, no. And can you imagine yourself being productive, versatile, and passionate about your content, writing only about “how to sew a hat”, “how to sew a coat”, and “how to sew gloves”?
 Yes, I know!
 Of course, for each challenge, there is a solution, so here it is: vary the type of blog posts.

 Here is a list with a short description of the most popular types of blog posts: